pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 <img src="NOAA_stormdata_files/figure-html/unnamed-chunk-19-1.png" title="" alt="" width="900px" height="650px" />

-Top 3 for economic impact are: 1)flood, 2)hurrican/typhoon, and 3) tornado.
+Top 3 for economic impact are: 1)flood, 2)hurricane/typhoon, and 3) tornado.
 Interesting to note that the majority of economic loss is in property, evidenced by the overlap of red(sum.property) and pink(sum.prop.and.crop) datapoints for most events.
-Temperature related events (drought, extreme heat/cold, frost) all show higher crop damage than property damage - this intuitively makes sense.
+Temperature related events (drought, extreme heat/cold, frost) all show higher crop damage(green) than property damage(red) - this intuitively makes sense.
 The catastropic events like flood, hurricane/typhoon, tornados are the ones that cause the largest property damage.